Rsantct/pe.audio.sys/pe.audio.sys/share/www/README.md

 If you use Apache + PHP, you need to set the sites-enabled under your system wide Apache2 configuration.
 See [FIRtro's Wiki](https://github.com/AudioHumLab/FIRtro/wiki/04a-Instalación-de-Linux-y-paquetes-de-SW#6-página-web-de-control-remoto-opcional-pero-recomendable).

-If you prefer run Node.js as server side backend, you can run Node.js under your user space, e.g. under `/etc/rc.local`:
+If you prefer run Node.js as server side backend, you can run Node.js under your user space, for instance you can launch Node.js  at startup through by setting `/etc/rc.local`:

     su -l YourUser -c "node $HOME/pe.audio.sys/share/www/peasys_node.js"